ILLIXR/ILLIXR/docs/building_illixr.md

         or passed as parsed/unparsed as strings in env-vars on a per-component basis.
     This gives us a consistent way to deal with all configurations.

--   Currently, plugins are specificed by a path to the directory containing their source code and build system.
+-   Currently, plugins are specified by a path to the directory containing their source code and build system.